EmanueleCosenza/NN4G/README.md

 3. New predictions and residual errors are computed for each training set sample.

 Minimization and maximization problems are solved by means of gradient ascent/descent.\
 In both cases, the algorithms are implemented using PyTorch's `Optimizer`s with weight decay (L2 loss).
-In this way, gradients are automatically computed by PyTorch through its computational graph and weights are updated calling `Tensor`'s `backward` method.
+In this way, gradients are automatically computed by PyTorch through its computational graph and weights are updated by calling `Tensor`'s `backward` method.

 ## Model selection and model assessment
 The model selection and model assessment procedures are defined inside the `validation.py` module.\